EHC Council votes to sell water and wastewater utility

 The city will receive $21.8 million from the company, as well as the sum of all transaction costs, to convey all rights, title and interests of the systems.

 The existing water supply, treatment and distribution system consists of three actively permitted water supply wells, one water treatment plant, one elevated water storage tank, and the water distribution system.
-The age of the water system infrastructure ranges from early 1900’s to more recent improvements completed as recent as 2015.
+The age of the water system infrastructure ranges from early 1900s to improvements completed as recently as 2015.

 The city is part of the consolidated district for the ACUA.
 All wastewater is metered at the Chicago Avenue ACUA Pump Station and conveyed to the ACUA interceptor system for treatment at the ACUA Regional Wastewater Treatment Plant.